porco-rosso-j/daily-spendlimit-tutorial/TUTORIAL.md

 ### Account & Factory contracts

 That's pretty much for `SpendLimit`.
-Now, you also need to add `Account.sol` which is Account Abstraction wallet contract and its factory `AAFactory.sol`.
+Now, we also need to add `Account.sol`, Account Abstraction wallet contract and `AAFactory.sol`, the factory contract which deploys account contracts.
 As noted earlier, those two contracts are mostly based on the implementations of [another tutorial about Account Abstraction](https://v2-docs.zksync.io/dev/tutorials/custom-aa-tutorial.html#prerequisite).

-We are skipping the detailed explanation about how these two contracts work in this tutorial, but the primary difference is whether or not it has two signers, meaning that `Account.sol` in this tutorial doesn't implement multi-signature scheme but only needs single signature.
-Belows are the full codes.
+We are skipping the detailed explanation about how these two contracts work in this tutorial, but the primary difference is whether or not it has two signers, meaning that `Account.sol` in this tutorial doesn't implement a multi-signature scheme but only needs a single signature.
+Below is the full codes.

 #### Account.sol